turkraft/springfilter/README.md

   return repo.findAll(spec, page);
 }
 ```
 > The repository should implement `JpaSpecificationExecutor` in order to execute Spring's Specification, `SimpleJpaRepository` is a well known implementation.
-You can remove the `Pageable` argument and return a `List` if pagination is not needed.
+You can remove the `Pageable` argument and return a `List` if pagination and sorting are not needed.
 >
 ### b.
 Specification
 > Requires **javax.persistence-api**, **spring-data-jpa**, **spring-web**